-- 1. Go to the information board (behind the eastern Wicks gate) to look at the view of the hills (to your right you will see three hills referred to as the Sugarloaves) and then cross Mulberry Drive to continue west on the gravel path - 2.
-After crossing a creek look for a "Self-hugging leafless tree" 1 on your left - 3.
-Leave the gravel path here and take a sharp left into a narrow path to look at the historic drain 2 with a grey fence around it.
-Follow the narrow path to the right walking on top of the embankment between the creek and the aqueduct ditch - 4.
+- 1. Go to the information board (behind the eastern Wicks gate) to look at the view of the hills (to your right you will see three hills referred to as the Sugarloaves) and then cross Mulberry Drive to continue west on the gravel path.
+Sometimes you may meet the resident White-faced Heron. - 2.
+After crossing a creek look for a "Self-hugging leafless tree" \1 on your left - 3.
+Leave the gravel path here and take a sharp left into a narrow path to look at the historic drain \2 with a grey fence around it.
+Follow the narrow path to the right walking on top of the embankment between the creek and the aqueduct ditch.
+The channel will be turned into wetland with bird hides - 4.
 Cross over the fallen tree (easy to straddle) and continue to the intersection with the gravel path - 5.
 At the fork continue straight on (there is a path to your left and to your right, ignore these) - 6.
-Take a left turn to The Pioneer Court Community Garden 3 and take a walk through it.
+Take a left turn to The Pioneer Court Community Garden \3 and take a walk through it.
 If anyone needs a toilet (emergency only) use the garden toilet (to unlock the toilet the code is 1012) - 7.
-The gate on the other end of the garden opens with a metal hook - 8.
+The gate on the other end of the garden opens with a metal hook.
+Make sure you close it after the last person is through. - 8.
 Cross Historic Drive and follow the gravel path to the creek crossing.
 Cross the creek (it is usually not flowing) and keep left on the gravel path.
-The path does a loop. - 9.
-Follow the path to your right until you reach the houses on the short dead end street - 10.At the cul-de-sac take the cement path that connects it to another dead end street - 11.Cross Historic Drive again and take a cement path (on the right of the house) to Country Lane (asphalt).
+The path does a loop.
+It goes through a Butterfly Garden \4 - 9.
+Follow the path to your right until you reach the houses on the short dead end street 10.At the cul-de-sac take the cement path that connects it to another dead end street

+- 11. Cross Historic Drive again and take a cement path (on the right of the house) to Country Lane (asphalt).
 Follow this road. - 12.Leave Country Lane where it turns left sharply by entering the Aqueduct gate (with a chain across it) and turn left into the gravel path. - 13.
-Walk along the gravel path

-- 14.Leave the gravel path and walk across the grass, turn right and follow the road to the intersection with Mitta Street - 15.Turn left into Mitta Street - 16.Enter the little park with trees and a playground and keep to your right - 17.
-When the path gets to a dead end street take the gravel path on your left and walk towards the creek crossing

-18.After crossing the creek turn right and follow the gravel path to Nursery Way FINISH
+Walk along the gravel path - 14.Leave the gravel path and walk across the grass, turn right and follow the road to the intersection with Mitta Street - 15.
+Turn left into Mitta Street - 16.
+Enter the little park with trees and a playground and keep to your right - 17.
+When the path gets to a dead end street take the gravel path on your left and walk towards the creek crossing - 18.
+After crossing the creek turn right and follow the gravel path to Nursery Way and your parked car